 As with a medical abortion, a surgical abortion will end your pregnancy.
 As the name implies, it is a surgical procedure which ends a pregnancy by emptying the uterus (or womb) with special instruments.

 When Is Surgical Abortion Used?

 Before any abortion can be done, you must confirm that you are pregnant and determine how long you have been pregnant.
 There are different types of surgical abortion procedures—and different methods (depending on how far along you are) require different types of clinical facilities.
-A surgical abortion may still be an option if you are too far along for a medical abortion.
-Or, after understanding how each type of abortion procedure works, you may simply choose a surgical abortion.
+Effective September 1, 2021, in Texas, once a heartbeat has been detected, abortion is illegal.
+The heartbeat can generally be detected with a sonogram at 6 weeks of the pregnancy, which is 2 weeks after a missed period although the heart starts beating 21 days after conception.
 Make an appointment to receive a free pregnancy test and information about abortion procedures.
-You may also qualify for a free ultrasound to determine how many weeks you have been pregnant.
+You may also qualify for a free ultrasound to determine how many weeks you have been pregnant

 Your Questions Answered